Ada-Developers-Academy/core-interlude-2/current-events/activity-current-events.instructor.md

 ### !callout-info

-## Facilitation Notes to Consider: Ada's Company Partners and "Don't Yuck My Yum"
+## Facilitation Notes to Consider: Ada's Company Partners

 The trickiest balance of this entire thing is to center the activity around discussion of current events outside our control.
 Students are doing the right thing by acknowledging the current events exist.